The Role of Data Curation in Image Captioning: Limitations

 \section{Limitations}

-While our curation methods being effective on image-captioning in the finetuning and fewshot-learning settings, it is not clear if the same strategy can be scaled and adapted also to vision-language pretraining.
+As \citet{nguyen2023improving} has successfully improved the quality of the pretraining dataset by using an state-of-the-art BLIP-2 model to generate better captions, we would expect that our curation strategies to be scaled and adapted also to vision-language pretraining, which however is limited by research resources and therefore not explored in the scope of this paper.
 Currently our data curation methods also rely on state-of-the art pretrained models for both image understanding and text-to-image generation.

-In pretraining, models will often be trained from scratch and pretraining data are often collected from multiple datasets and resources.
+In our study, we explore how the application of various curation approaches impacts the downstream image captioning performance under different curation ratios.
+While we predefine the curation ratio for our experiments in this paper, it is desirable for curation methods to be more readily applicable if the curation ratio can be automatically determined.

 Moreover, while we take an online approach to data curation, our current approach is upper bounded in speed and performance of the text-to-image generation model.
 This might be a large bottle neck for adapting the strategy for more complicated vision-and-language tasks.